akeley98/MediocrePy/README.md

 ## Specifics of MediocreInput loop_function

+The `MediocreInputCommand` you receive in each iteration contains three pertinent variables: the `dimension` of the request, the `offset` into the arrays that your are expected to load from, and the location you are expected to write input in chunk format to: `output_chunks`.

 Each time a command is received, the input loop function should load columns `offset` to `offset + dimension.width - 1` of the input arrays into the `__m256` array `output_chunks`.
 The columns should be loaded in chunk format, with chunk 0 corresponding to columns `offset` to `offset + 7`, chunk 1 corresponding to `offset + 8` to `offset + 15`, and so on (see above for chunk format).

 `offset` will always be divisible by 8.